flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Generative AI policy

+This policy applies to both the application being submitted to Flathub and the Flathub submission itself, including the manifest, metadata, patches, build scripts, and pull request.
+For the purpose of this policy, applications include BaseApps, extensions, and any other artifacts that can be produced by flatpak-builder.

 Submission pull requests must not be generated, opened, or automated using AI tools or agents.
 Please also do not request review from any AI tools in the submission PR.
 Automated Copilot reviews on GitHub can be